Sofia-Gonzalez-Matatoros/R-Programming-assignment/README.md

     # acting as a collider of X and Y

     m1 <- lm(Z ~ (X + Y))
-    # linear regression of Y depending on X and Y without adjusting
+    # linear regression of Z depending on X and Y without adjusting
     m2 <- lm(Z ~ (X + Y) + W)
-    # linear regression of Y depending on X and Y adjusting by W
+    # linear regression of Z depending on X and Y adjusting by W

     X_no_W[i] <- coefficients(m1)["X"]
     #estimated coefficient of the effect in model m1